Homemade Ginger Beer Recipe

 Juice of 1/2 a lemon

 So after seven days I strained the ginger plant.
 Here I am using a funnel and some scrap material.
 Recipes suggested muslin or a looser weave.
 This worked okay I think, just squeezed it out tight.
 You are left with a clay like substance that you can halve and continue to grow another plant.
-I was discarding mine, but see Kaye's comment below.

 I suppose I could keep the plant and continue to grow it for 40 years.
 Maybe that could be the only inheritance for the kids.
 Or all the inheritance goes to the kid that took the plant.
 Oh well, I digress.